ZBehan/google-homepage/README.md

+# Assignment: Google search page

 This is my first project following The Odin Project (www.theodinproject.com).

+## Objective

 The assignment is to create a webpage that looks like the Google search homepage (www.google.com) using only HTML and CSS.

+## What did I learn?

-HTML elements that have been used include: div, nav, footer, form, input
+HTML elements that have been used include: div, nav, footer, form, input, classes

 CSS used includes: classes, flexbox, :hover, box-shadow, :first-child,:last-child